-The educational touring wing of The Shakespeare Theatre of New Jersey, Shakespeare LIVE! has performed for nearly 500,000 students in New Jersey, New York and beyond.
+The educational touring wing of The Shakespeare Theatre of New Jersey, Shakespeare LIVE! has performed for more than half a million students in New Jersey, New York and beyond.
 Since its inception in 1997, its abridged productions have been hailed as innovative, visually stunning and accessible to students.
 Despite the abbreviated length of each play, LIVE! prides itself on keeping Shakespeare's language intact.
 The professionally-acted and directed productions are dynamic and appealing, exciting and engaging, witty and imaginative—giving students of all ages the opportunity to experience Shakespeare's works as the playwright intended—in performance.

 The National Endowment for the Arts in cooperation with Arts Midwest presents Shakespeare for a New Generation.
 The Shakespeare Theatre of New Jersey is one of 42 professional theater companies selected to participate in Shakespeare for a New Generation, bringing the finest productions of Shakespeare to thousands of middle- and high-school students in communities across the United States.
 This is the tenth year of Shakespeare in American Communities, the largest tour of Shakespeare in American history.
 For more information on Shakespeare for a New Generation, please visit http://www.ShakespeareInAmericanCommunities.org/.

 Funding for Shakespeare LIVE! is provided, in part, by The Metlife Foundation, The Turrell Fund, Investors Bank, The John & Margaret Post Foundation, and the Provident Bank Foundation.